Trump's payroll tax holiday is really a deferment you have to pay back in January

 The president said in a press briefing on Aug.
 12 that Social Security will receive funding from the General Fund, which is the country's account to pay for the daily operations of the government.
 What happens after the holiday will seemingly depend on who wins the upcoming election.
 Trump said he would consider removing the payroll tax in January of next year.

 Senators from the Democratic party asked the Social Security Administration on Aug.
 19 to analyze the implications of this permanent payroll tax holiday after Jan.
 1, 2021, that the president suggested.
-The administration chief actuary Stephen C. Goss says in a letter Tuesday if there is no replacement funding for that tax, then Social Security reserves would be depleted in the middle of 2023.
+The administration chief actuary Stephen C. Goss says in a letter on Aug.
+24 if there is no replacement funding for that tax, then Social Security reserves would be depleted in the middle of 2023.

 Have there been other payroll tax cuts?